 (b) must update this advice immediately if the time confirmed pursuant to clause 7.9.5(a) changes.

 7.9.6.
-Clauses 7.9.5(a) and 7.9.6A do not apply where System Management has issued a Dispatch Instruction, System Instruction or an instruction given under clause 7.6A.3(a), to the Facility that requires desynchronisation within one hour of the Dispatch Instruction, System Instruction or an instruction given under clause 7.6A.3(a), being issued.
+Clauses 7.9.5(a) and 7.9.6A do not apply where System Management has issued a Dispatch Instruction, an Operating Instruction or an instruction given under clause 7.6A.3(a), to the Facility that requires desynchronisation within one hour of the Dispatch Instruction, the Operating Instruction or an instruction given under clause 7.6A.3(a), being issued.

 7.9.6A.
 If aA Market Participant may not intends to decommit a Facility to such an extent that it will not be available to be synchronised for four hours or more after the time of desynchronisation, unless then the Market Participant must have has been granted permission by System Management to do this in accordance with clause 3.21B.